1952 – PRESENT

 For the next couple of years, as the congregation re-evaluated its ministry, lay minister and Lutheran school teacher Dennis Jacobson of First Lutheran, Venice, served Our Savior on a part time basis.
 In July of 2000 Vicar Rexford Umbenhaur was assigned from the Ft.
 Wayne, IN seminary to Our Savior to complete his internship.
 Pastor Umbenhaur was installed August 12, 2001 as the congregation’s third Pastor.

 Also in 2001, the new vision of the congregation included the establishment of a preschool as a service to the community and as a mission outreach of the church.
 Portions of the former middle school buildings were reconstructed to meet the requirement of this new ministry.
 Mrs. Ronda Pata, a Christ College, Irvine (Concordia University) graduate was called to be the founding director of the preschool.
 Upon completion of the reconstruction and licensing by the State of California the preschool opened January 3, 2003 with 3 students.
-The preschool has rapidly grown to over 170 students, and is the joy of our community.
+Heidi de la Motte served as director after Ronda Pata’s retirement in 2013.
+Beverly Charsha, M.A. joined the preschool as director in December of 2015.
+The preschool has rapidly grown to over 150 students, and is the joy of our community.

 Thus the fifty plus years of God’s grace and faith continues, and we are grateful to the many living and sainted, members who have been, and are part of God’s mission in this place.
 Our mission is to communicate to our community the love of Jesus and the changeless Word of God in today’s changing world.